Joey Logano spoils Big Three party to win NASCAR title

 Logano was the favorite to win the 2015 title but missed the finale because a feud with Matt Kenseth cost him on the track.
 He was the championship runner-up in 2016, and a penalty kept his No. 22 out of last season's playoffs.

 Logano this season had to move Truex out of his way in the final turn at Martinsville Speedway last month to earn his berth in the championship race.
-Logano The 28-year-old Connecticut racer was criticized for his aggressiveness, and Truex promised he'd prevent Logano from winning the Cup, but Logano insisted he made the necessary move to win a championship.
+Logano was criticized for his aggressiveness, and Truex promised he'd prevent Logano from winning the Cup, but Logano insisted he made the necessary move to win a championship.

 And in the final 15-lap shootout to the finish, Logano simply drove around the outside of Truex and pulled away.
 If Truex had any intention of stopping Logano he had to catch him first, he couldn't and finished 1.725 seconds behind.